IISSI2-IS-2025/DeliverUS-Lab-7/README.md

    - `validationSchema`: the validation rules, usually a yup object.
    - `initialValues`: the initial values given to each of the form inputs.
    - `onSubmit`: the function to be called when the inserted form values pass the validation.
 Usually we will call a function that will be in charge of preparing the data and using a creation endpoint for the entity.
-We will learn hoy to POST data to the backend later.
+We will learn how to POST data to the backend later.
 At this moment we will just print the values in console.

      ```Javascript
      const createRestaurant = async (values) => {